 On November 15, 2016, the CAEATFA Board approved the Applicant for a three-year extension of the initial term of the Regulatory Agreement, until December 17, 2019, to accommodate a new effort to finance and develop the Project after the Applicant's original Brazilian-based financing and engineering teams experienced setbacks due to a decline in the Brazilian economy.
-At the time, the Applicant states that, with the exception of removing sweet sorghum as a portion of the feedstock, the scope of the project remains the same as when it was approved in 2013.

-On November 19, 2019, the CAEATFA Board approved the Applicant for an additional fouryear extension of the initial term of the Regulatory Agreement, until December 17, 2023, to accommodate delays in obtaining project financing required to construct the production facility.
-The approved resolution required the Applicant to provide annual reports to the Board on the status of the project during the initial term of the Regulatory Agreement, and provided that at the two-year report, the Board may determine whether to terminate the award.
+On November 19, 2019, the CAEATFA Board approved the Applicant an additional fouryear extension of the initial term of the Regulatory Agreement, until December 17, 2023, to accommodate delays in obtaining project financing required to construct the production facility.
+The approved resolution required the Applicant to provide annual reports to the Board on the status of the Project during the initial term of the Regulatory Agreement, and provided that at the two-year report, the Board may determine whether to terminate the award.